 - Cross Registration Application Forms are available at each Registrar's Office.

-- Obtain the signature of the faculty advisor or department chair and the Registrar on the completed form.
+- Obtain signature of the faculty advisor or department chair and the Registrar on the completed three-ply form.

-- According to the time schedule for registration at the host institution, hand carry the Cross Registration Application form to the host campus' Registrar's Office for signature.
-The Registrar keeps a host copy.
+- According to the time schedule for registration at the host institution, hand carry all copies of the petition to the host campus' Registrar's Office for signature.
+The Registrar keeps the host copy.

 - Pay any tuition, laboratory, or special fees charged by the host institution.

-- Return the original to the Registrar's Office at the home campus and retain a student copy for your files.
+- Return the original to the Registrar's Office at the home campus and retain the student copy for your files.